 Where You Could End Up Living

-However, the top five states based on mean annual wages were Illinois, Iowa, Ohio, Indiana and Pennsylvania, with salaries that range from $77,000 to $87,000.
+However, the top five states based on mean annual wages were Nebraska, Ohio, Texas, Illinois and California, with salaries that range from $83,570 to $92,720.

 Salary and Occupation Outlook

-Overall, the BLS reports that there were 2,700 agricultural engineers as of 2016 and the number of jobs is expected to increase by 8 percent from 2016 to 2026.
-The growth rate is slightly higher than the expected growth of all occupations (7 percent) and in line with the expected average growth of all types of engineers.
+Overall, the BLS reports that there were 1,700 agricultural engineers as of 2019 and the number of jobs is expected to increase by 2 percent from 2019 to 2029.
+The growth rate is slightly lower than the expected growth of all occupations and the expected average growth of all types of engineers (4 percent).

 The BLS notes that graduates with engineering degrees can sometimes find work in related fields.
 This work can be harder to land, since you'll be competing for a limited number of jobs with engineers who have a degree in a specialization more aligned with these position.
 However, it is still worth noting because this will open up your options to other types of industries and work.